Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     <details>
        <summary>Overview:</summary>

-    - **Simultaneous Design and Execution:** The tester explores the requirements and system behavior to gain a better understanding and identify potential defects.
+    - **Simultaneous Design and Execution:** Testers actively explore application behavior and requirements to uncover hidden defects and gain a deeper understanding of the system.

     - **Charters:** A charter is a mission or goal for the exploratory testing session.
-It provides direction and scope for the testing activities, including the target of the test, the duration of the test session, the type of testing or the test ideas to be explored, and the expected outcome or output.
+It outlines the target of the testing, the objectives, the types of tests or ideas to be explored, the duration of the session, and the expected outcomes.

       ![alt text](./assets/images/charter.png)

-    - **Time-boxed Sessions:** Exploratory testing is often conducted in time-boxed sessions, typically ranging from 60 to 120 minutes.
+    - **Time-boxed Sessions:** Exploratory testing is usually performed in fixed-duration sessions (60 to 120 minutes) to ensure efficient use of time and to structure

-    - **High-Level Documentation:** Test charters are used to document the steps followed, the discoveries made, and the overall findings of each test session.
+    - **High-Level Documentation:** Even though detailed test cases aren’t pre-written, high-level documentation is maintained.
+Test charters and session sheets document the test ideas, the steps executed, discoveries, and any defects found.

     </details>

-3. **Checklist-Based Testing:** Is a testing technique where testers use a predefined checklist to guide their testing process.
-The checklist includes important features, functionalities, and criteria that need to be verified.
-This approach ensures that all necessary areas of the application are covered without the need for detailed test cases.
+3. **Checklist-Based Testing:** Checklist-based testing is a technique in which testers design, implement, and execute tests based on a predefined list (checklist) of items.
+This checklist covers important features, functionalities, and critical criteria, ensuring that essential areas of the application are verified without the need for fully detailed test cases.

     <details>
        <summary>Scenarios:</summary>

     1. **General Layout:**
-        - Verify that the layout adjusts correctly on different screen sizes (mobile, tablet, desktop).
+        - Verify that the layout adjusts correctly on on various screen sizes (mobile, tablet, desktop).
         - Check that elements are not overlapping or misaligned.

     2. **Navigation:**
-        - Ensure that the navigation menu is accessible and functional on all screen sizes.
+        - Confirm that images resize appropriately, maintaining the correct aspect ratio.
-        - Verify that the hamburger menu appears and works correctly on smaller screens.
+        - Ensure that videos and other media elements are both responsive and playable.

     3. **Images and Media:**
         - Check that images resize appropriately and maintain aspect ratio.
         - Verify that videos and other media elements are responsive and playable on all devices.

     4. **Text and Fonts:**
-        - Ensure that text is readable and does not overflow or get cut off.
+        - Validate that text is readable and appropriately responsive (no overflow or cutoff).
-        - Verify that font sizes adjust appropriately for different screen sizes.
+        - Verify that touch targets are adequately sized for mobile devices

     5. **Forms and Inputs:**
-        - Check that form elements (input fields, buttons) are usable and accessible on all devices.
+        - Ensure that form elements (input fields, buttons) are accessible and usable on every device.
         - Verify that touch targets are appropriately sized for mobile devices.

     6. **Performance:**
-        - Ensure that the page load time is acceptable on different devices and screen sizes.
+        - Validate that page load times meet acceptable thresholds on different devices.
-        - Verify that there are no performance issues or lags when resizing the browser window.
+        - Monitor for performance lags or issues when resizing the browser window.

     7. **Browser Compatibility:**
-        - Ensure that the responsive design works correctly across different browsers (Chrome, Firefox, Safari, Edge).
+        - Confirm that the responsive design works correctly across different browsers (Chrome, Firefox, Safari, Edge).
-        - Verify that there are no browser-specific issues affecting responsiveness.
+        - Check for any browser-specific issues affecting responsiveness.

     </details>

     <details>
        <summary>Overview:</summary>

-    - **Guided Testing:** The checklist serves as a guide for the tester during the testing process.
-It helps to ensure that all necessary areas of the application are covered.
+    - **Guided Testing:** The checklist acts as a guide, ensuring all necessary areas are reviewed without extensive pre-planning.

-    - **Functional and Non-Functional Testing:** Checklists can support various test types, including functional and non-functional testing.
+    - **Functional and Non-Functional Testing:** Checklists can support both functional and non-functional testing, ensuring aspects like usability, performance, and compatibility are verified.

-    - **Efficiency:** Checklists allow testers to quickly verify multiple aspects without the need for detailed documentation.
-They are particularly useful for high-level verification tasks.
+    - **Efficiency and Flexibility:**

-    - **Flexibility:** Checklists can be easily updated and adapted to include new features or design elements, ensuring comprehensive coverage.
+      - They allow for quick verification steps and are easily adaptable to reflect new features or discovered defects.

-    - **Documentation:** While checklists provide high-level guidance, it is important to document the results of checklist-based testing, including any issues identified and actions taken.
-This helps in tracking progress and identifying areas for improvement.
+      - Regular updates based on defect analysis are must.

-    - **Inclusion in Test Summary Report:** The findings from checklist-based testing should be included in the Test Summary Report.
-This ensures that stakeholders are aware of the overall testing outcomes and any issues that need to be addressed.
+    - **Documentation:** Even though tests are not fully scripted, documenting results (test session logs or summary reports) is essential for tracking progress and identifying improvement areas.
+Findings should be included in the final Test Summary Report to inform stakeholders of outcomes and any defects addressed.

     </details>